m3mmar/secureArduinoUNO/README.md

-# A simple Software-based Security for ATmega328P Microcontroller
+# A simple Software-based Security Architecture for ATmega328P Microcontroller

 ## This repo represents an instantiated implementation of the Security MicroVisor on Arduino UNO that has AVR ATmega328P MCU.
 This implementation provides memory isolation, remote attestation, and authenticated code deployment.